How to Apply for Medical Laboratory Technology

 June 1st - FALL START

 There is a $25 non-refundable fee for each program application.
-This fee must be paid at the cashier's office before the application deadline, to be considered (valid for 1 year).
-The application should be submitted online.
+This fee must be paid online or at the cashier's office before the application deadline (valid for 1 year).

 An UNOFFICIAL copy of each and every college transcript is required with Health Science application.
-Unofficial EFSC transcripts can be accessed at FLVC.org (formerly facts.org).
+Unofficial EFSC transcripts can be accessed at FloridaShines.org.

 The following general education courses must be completed prior to enrollment into major core courses: